Onondaga County, New York: History

 The name Onondaga derives from the name of the Native American tribe indigenous to this area, one of the original Five Nations of the Haudenosaunee.
-They call themselves (autonym) Onoda'gega, sometimes spelled Onontakeka.
+They call themselves Onoñdaʼgegáʼ, sometimes spelled Onontakeka or Onondagaono.
 The word means "People of the Hills".
-Sometimes the term is Onondagaono ("The People of the Hills").
 The federally recognized Onondaga Nation has a 9.3 sqmi reservation within the county, on which they have self-government.

 When counties were established in New York in 1683, the present Onondaga County was part of Albany County.
 This enormous county included the northern part of New York State as well as all of the present State of Vermont and, in theory, extended westward to the Pacific Ocean.
 It was reduced in size on July 3, 1766, by the creation of Cumberland County, and further on March 16, 1770, by the creation of Gloucester County, both containing territory now in Vermont.

 On March 12, 1772, what was left of Albany County was split into three parts, one remaining under the name Albany County.
 One of the other pieces, Tryon County, contained the western portion (and thus, since no western boundary was specified, theoretically still extended west to the Pacific).
 The eastern boundary of Tryon County was approximately 5 mi west of the present city of Schenectady, and the county included the western part of the Adirondack Mountains and the area west of the West Branch of the Delaware River.
 The area then designated as Tryon County now includes 37 counties of New York State.
 The county was named for William Tryon, colonial governor of New York.